How to Trade with an RSI Indicator

 Like most oscillators, an RSI can be used to warn of pending reversals or retracements.
 If the price makes a higher high, while the RSI makes a lower high, a bearish reversal or retracement might be developing.

 If the price makes a lower low but the RSI makes a higher low, prices may soon rise.
 An example of this is shown on the following daily chart of GBPUSD.
-Divergence does not indicate exactly when the move will occur, or its magnitude, so price action needs to be watched carefully for confirmation.
+Divergence does not indicate exactly when the move will occur, or its magnitude.
+Price action needs to be watched carefully for confirmation.

 Trend lines can also be drawn on the RSI indicator, with a break of the trend line indicating a change in the direction of momentum.
 Trend lines on the RSI and price chart can also be combined.
 If trend lines on both the RSI and price are broken there is a higher probability of the price following through, than if only one is broken.

 Scalpers and short-term counter-trend traders often use a 2-period RSI to identify extreme price moves.
 They will usually use more extreme levels like 90 or 95 for overbought and 10 or 5 for oversold.
-Trades are then entered in the opposite direction of the move, and positions are exited once the RSI crosses above or below 50, or when the price reaches the midpoint of the trading range.
-Tight stop losses need to be used with this strategy as these trades don’t always work out, and extreme moves can persist for some time.
+Trades are then entered in the opposite direction of the move.
+Positions are exited once the RSI crosses above or below 50, or when the price reaches the midpoint of the trading range.
+Tight stop losses need to be used with this strategy as these trades don’t always work out.
+Extreme moves can also persist for some time.
 The following 15-minute chart for GBPUSD illustrates how this can be applied.

 As you can see, the RSI is a very versatile indicator.
-Because it can be used for so many purposes, it can be used in place of several other indicators, leading to an uncluttered chart layout.
+It can be used for so many purposes, including replacing several other indicators, leading to an uncluttered chart layout.
 However, it should not be used in isolation and is best used with moving averages, trend lines, or a MACD indicator.
+Find out more about trading the financial markets with Eightcap’s free demo trading account or create a live account and start trading with as little as $100.